 My mom died of lung cancer on October 1, 2005, after being diagnosed in August of that same year.
 Knowing her condition was terminal, she told me she was going to come back and prove to me that there is an afterlife.

 I told her that if she was going to do that, she can't do something like open cabinet doors or make strange sounds that make me think it could be her.
 I needed her to show herself, right in front of me and say "Hello Jeffrey."
 It wasn't until 15 years after her death that I got the closest thing to her fulfilling her promise.

-We had psychic medium Thomas John on the Q Morning Show by phone, talking about his new series The Thomas John Experience on CBS All Access.
+We had psychic medium Thomas John on the Q Morning Show by phone, talking about his series The Thomas John Experience on Paramount+.
 He was in the process of doing a reading for one of our listeners who was trying to reach her mother when he said he had two mothers there with him.

 My mother died six weeks after getting her diagnosis.
 This is a picture of her in 2005 in the actual Dodge Dart she had when she was young, getting one more chance to drive it.
 That's me on the right and my brother on the left.
 His name is Joel.